house-of-abbey/GarminHomeAssistant/README.md

 We've had [a report](https://github.com/house-of-abbey/GarminHomeAssistant/issues/39) that this feature does not work without **administrator priviledges**.
 We've reviewed possible fixes and come up short.
 We are unable to fix this at present but invite those skilled in the art of Home Assistant to suggest a solution to us!

 The application and widget both now include a background service to report your watch's battery level and charging status.
-This requires [significant setup](BatteryReporting.md) via YAML in Home Assistant to work.
-This is not for the feint hearted!
-We are keen to received improvements, but are reluctant to provide much in the way of support.
-The Home Assistant community, in particular the posts on the forum at [Bluetooth Battery Levels (Android)](https://community.home-assistant.io/t/bluetooth-battery-levels-android/661525), are your best source of support for this feature.
-We do however offer this [trouble shooting](Troubleshooting.md#watch-battery-level-reporting) guide.
+This requires some [setup](BatteryReporting.md) via YAML in Home Assistant to display the transmitted value.
+We offer this [trouble shooting](Troubleshooting.md#watch-battery-level-reporting) guide.

 ## Version History